 Both men and women use a double standard when assessing dominance and drive, and both genders are much more critical of driven and powerful women.

-Among the solutions Adam Grant proposes:
+Among the solutions, Adam Grant proposes:

-- Negotiate by giving more options
+- Negotiate by offering more options

 - Ask leaders for advice to ingratiate them